-Kauai: There are museums, galleries and parks on every side of Kauai.
+There are museums, galleries and parks on every side of Kauai.
 In Lihue, the Kauai Museum holds collections by native artists on the island.
 The Grove Farm Homestead Museum is a historic home on over 100 acres of former sugar plantation land.
-Kids can enjoy the Kauai Children’s Discovery Museum in Lihue.
+Kids can also enjoy the Kauai Children’s Discovery Museum in Lihue.

-The Big Island also has some noteworthy cultural museums as well, such as the Pu’uhonua o Honaunau National Historical Park, covering 180 acres of wooden carvings and temples.
-The Pu’ukohola Heiau National Historical Site is an outdoor exhibit with the biggest heiau in Hawaii, which was built by King Kamehameha in the 1790’s.
+The Big Island also has other noteworthy cultural museums as well.
+One such example is the Pu’uhonua o Honaunau National Historical Park, covering 180 acres of wooden carvings and temples.
+Another example is the Pu’ukohola Heiau National Historical Site.
+It’s an outdoor exhibit with the biggest heiau in Hawaii.
+King Kamehameha built this heiau in the 1790’s.

 Coffee-lovers can venture down to South Kona where there is the Kona Coffee Living History Farm.
 Here, visitors can also learn about the history of Hawaii’s coffee industry and how local farmers produce Kona coffee today.

 For those staying in Hilo, another major tourist attraction is the Imiloa Astronomy Center.
 The center, resembling Hawaii’s volcanoes, has informative galleries and offers interesting hands-on experiences.
 Other Hilo favorites are the Lyman House Memorial Museum.
 It has a large collection highlighting Hawaiian culture and treasures from the sea.
 While the Mokupapapa Discovery Center is for families who love marine life and Hawaiian natural history.
 The Pacific Tsunami Museum of Hilo features details about past tsunamis and ocean patterns.
 Finally, the Onizuka Center for International Astronomy offers stargazing opportunities.
 It also features a wide range of astronomical exhibits.